PhillyCheeseStake/SAT-GRAMMAR-RULES/README.md

 # SAT-GRAMMAR-RULES
-I have created a website to help you familiarize yourself with the SAT Grammar Rules
+Website with all 16 grammar rules for the SAT